danadascalescu00/PostIt/README.md

 # PostIt

-&emsp;A web application which features simultaneously post content to multiple social media sites.
-It gives you analytic and social media monitoring tools.
+Welcome to PostIt, the final project for the Software Engineering (SE) class in the second year of Bachelor studies at FMI Unibuc.
+PostIt is a web application designed to streamline the process of posting content to multiple social media sites simultaneously.
 It supports social network integration for Twitter, Facebook and Reddit.

+With PostIt, you no longer have to log in to each social media platform individually to share your content.
+Instead, you can use our platform to post your updates, articles, or any other content to Twitter, Facebook, and Reddit with just a few clicks.

 ##### [Video presentation](https://www.youtube.com/watch?v=FXMhdWJiLFk)